-- training and skills policy
+- training and skills policy including apprenticeships

 - the role of universities in modern societies

 Alison has been seconded part-time to central government since 2020, as an expert adviser on skills and manpower policy.
+In 2022 she was appointed to the Advisory Council for the UK government’s Levelling Up strategy.
 In 2019 she delivered the annual King's lectures, on 'Universities. the economy and the state'.

-In February 2018, she was appointed to the English Government's Review of Post-18 Education and Funding, as a member of the independent expert panel.
+In February 2018, Alison was appointed to the English Government's Review of Post-18 Education and Funding, as a member of the independent expert panel.
 The report of the panel ('the 'Augar Review') was published in 2019: the government has published an interim response, accepting some of the key recommendations.
 In 2015/16 she was a member of the independent panel on technical education, chaired by Lord David Sainsbury, whose report formed the basis of the Government's 2016 Skills Plan.

-In March 2011 she completed the The Wolf Report for the English government.
-Alison has been a specialist adviser to the House of Commons select committee on education and skills, writes widely for the national press and is a presenter for Analysis on BBC Radio 4.
+In March 2011 she completed the ‘Wolf Report’ on vocational education for the English government.
+The recommendations were accepted and implemented.
+Alison has also been a specialist adviser to the House of Commons select committee on education and skills, writes widely for the national press and is a presenter for Analysis on BBC Radio 4.